Neve Campbell Joins Scream 5: Finally, Girl

 By this point, the horror movie “final girl” is a well-known (and well-worn) concept.
 However, outside the community of dedicated horror fans, most final girls languish in relative obscurity.
 For instance, can you name the final girl in, say, Black Christmas?
 (The original, not the remake.
-Or the other remake.)
+Or the other remake of Black Christmas, which we reviewed.)
 On the other hand, some final girls become iconic, like Laurie Strode.
 And like Sidney Prescott, my personal GOAT final girl.
 So when I heard about another Scream sequel, her inclusion seemed like a foregone conclusion.
 And now it’s official: Neve Campbell in Scream 5 is a go.

 A Brief Scream Refresher